Environment Friendly Indoor Aquaponics Systems

 These are the simplest types of aquaponics systems.
-A set number of containers are filled with suitable growing media like clay or pumice which will hold plants in place.
+A set number of containers are filled with suitable grow media like clay or pumice which will hold plants in place.
 Water is then pumped in from a fish tank either by continuous flow or using a flooding method with a drain and flow cycle.
 This is one of the easiest and most practical aquaponics methods and works quite well for most indoor home aquaponic gardens.

 Nutrient Film Beds

 The nutrient film technique, AKA a nft aquaponics system, is used most commonly in hydroponics.
 It works well with leafy greens and herbs.
 Plants are placed in usually individual containers where their roots are exposed to a very thin stream of nutrient-rich water via a gutter or trough.
 If you want to grow an indoor aquaponic herb garden, this method is likely your best option.

 Though this can be done a number of ways, this may be the least practical DIY method as it is primarily applied in instances of large-scale commercial aquaponics.
 The DWC method floats plants on top of water using a raft or other apparatus so that roots can hand down into the nutrient-rich fish tank water.
 If you have lots of space and want to engage in aquaponics on a larger scale, this method might be worth considering.